yyoung-50/vault-troubleshooting-lab/scenarios/04-kvv2-path-issue.md

 ```bash
 vault kv put kv/app/config api_key="super-secret-api-key-03"
 ```
-3. Try to read the secret using the raw Vault API path (this will fail):
+3. Try to read the secret using the direct Vault path instead of the kv command (this will fail):

+Run:
 ```bash
 vault read kv/app/config
 ```